 Department Approval Memo: a written letter from the respective department(s) to be provided with the Budget Application for any events taking place during finals week, stating that the events will not interfere with exam days.

 Discretionary Fund: This Fund is open to all organizations for events and is available on a first-come-first-served basis.
 Events must be advertised through GSG as open to all USC graduate students, and include the GSG logo on promotional material.

-Joint Fund: This Fund is open to all events organized by two or more organizations from two or more distinct schools/departments, and is available on a first-come-first-served basis.
-(Ex. approved, Chemistry Org partners with History Org; Ex. denied, two Law sub-Umbrella Orgs partner).
+Joint Fund: This Fund breaks boundaries by encouraging more cross-disciplinary, cross-cultural events involving multiple student organizations.
+This Fund is open to all events organized by two or more organizations with distinctly different graduate student membership populations, and is available on a first-come-first-served basis.
 Joint events with other institutions (Ex.
 UCLA) are also considered, but are funded based on USC graduate student attendance only.
 Events must be advertised through GSG as open to all interested USC graduate students, and include the GSG logo on promotional material.

 Blue Probationary List: if all receipts, Invoices, Honorarium or prize recipient information are not provided within 5 business days after an event takes place, the organization is placed on this list, barring any immediate funding.

 Black Probationary List: if the abovementioned documents are not provided within 10 business days after an event takes place, the organization moves to the Black List, prohibiting all funding to that organization for the semester following the offense (if Black Listed spring semester, the organization is barred from funding for the following fall semester).